 There are 3 main layers to rice; the husk, the bran, and the very center which is known as the starch.

 Many times the husk and bran have been removed so all you're left with is the starch -- think "white rice".
 This is why the white variety is NOT known for its nutritional content -- it's all high glutenous starch which digests very quickly and can cause a spike in your blood sugar.

 Brown rice has the husk removed, but not the bran layer.
 This bran layer is what gives the rice its FIBER and adds to its fantastic nutritious profile.
 However...that intact fibrous layer requires a longer cooking time in order to become tender.

 So before cooking, you're going to soak your rice first.
 It's an extra step, yes, but it's worth it when you scarf down your tender and delicious cooked masterpiece.
 Soaking your rice before cooking makes it more digestible and also releases important enzymes that allow it to be more nutritionally available.

 By the way, the following soaking and cooking techniques can be used for most hearty grains.

 Step 1: Measure out 2 cups brown rice.

-Step 2: Pour into a jar or other container, preferably with a lid.
+Step 2: Pour into any large enough container, preferably with a lid.

-Step 4: Let soak.
-The least amount of time is for 8 hours, or overnight.
-But I recommend 24 hours whenever you can.
-Rice will soak up much of the water.
+Step 4: Let soak 4 - 8 hours, even up to 24.
+Rice will soak up some of the water.
 You do not have to refrigerate it as it soaks.